Laravel-Backpack/docs/7.x-dev/crud-uploaders.md

 Do you want to create your own Uploader class, for your custom field?
 Here's how you can do that, and how Uploader classes work behind the scenes.

-First thing you need to decide if you need "Ajax" or "Non-Ajax" upload.
-The big difference is that the "non-ajax" uploaders process the file upload when you submit your form, while the ajax upload process the file using a javascript ajax request, so it can be uploaded before you submit the form.
+First thing you need to decide if you are creating a _non-ajax_ or _ajax_ uploader:
+- _non-ajax_ uploaders process the file upload when you submit your form;
+- _ajax_ uploaders process the file upload before the form is submitted, by submitting an AJAX request using Javascript;

+<a name="how-to-create-a-custom-non-ajax-uploader"></a>
+## How to Create a Custom Non-Ajax Uploader

 First let's see how to create a non-ajax uploader, for that we will create a `CustomUploader` class that extends the abstract class `Uploader`.